 And that doesn’t mean just making the occasional post.
 You should be posting something every day.
 Just be sure to vary the content you offer.

 For example, you could post:

-- Links including articles about fitness, health and others along those lines.
-Basically articles that are not too technical but will interest the general public
+- Links include articles about fitness, health, and others along those lines.
+Basically, articles that are not too technical but will interest the general public

 - Share your personal experience related to personal training and what you have to offer

 - Celebrate current client milestones (with their permission).
 Remember to tag them as well so their friends can see (more clever social media marketing).

 - Ask thought-provoking questions that will have people give answers and interact with you, things like “How important is your personal fitness to you?” or something similar.

 - Run competitions.
 Keep them simple with a prize that doesn’t break the bank.
 In fact, a free personal training session might lead to a future client.